7mind/distage-example/README.md

 Not all the roles and activations currently work under NativeImage due to some [bugs](https://github.com/oracle/graal/issues/4282) in NativeImage.

+JNA libraries are just regular Java resources, currently the NI config is generated for x86-64 Linux, you'll have to re-generate or manually edit it to run on different operating systems or architectures.

 ##### Assisted NI configuration generator

 See Native Image [docs](https://www.graalvm.org/22.1/reference-manual/native-image/Agent/#assisted-configuration-of-native-image-builds) for details.